kpuka/SIMAH/_resources/11 Inter-rater reliability.md

 Use a Bland and Altman plot, which shows the relationship between the difference in scores against their mean (e.g. Figure 2). <br/>
 <br/><img src='/images/resources/interrater_reliability/fig2.jpg' width="400"><br/>

 If the difference score (*d*) is normally distributed, we would expect 95% of the values to lie between (*d* + 1.96 * SD<sub>d</sub>) and (*d* - 1.96 * SD<sub>d</sub>).
 SD<sub>d</sub> is the standard deviation of the difference score.
 These are the 95% *limits of agreement*, and define the range within which most differences between measurements will lie (these are not the same as confidence intervals).

-If the differences indicated by the limits of agreement are not considered to be clinically meaningful, then the two methods of measurement can be used interchangeably.
+As an example, the 95% limits of agreement in Figure 2 is between -30 and 30.
 You must use clinical judgment determine what is a clinically meaningful difference.
-For example if a 5-point difference is clinically meaningful and the limits of agreement indicate that most difference scores lie between -3 to 4, then you can use the two measures interchangeably.
+For example if a 15-point difference on the measure is clinically meaningful, and the limits of agreement indicate that most difference scores lie between -30 to 30, then you the two measures may not be used interchangeable (since they differ so much).

 The plot also shows the difference between scores, and whether the difference between methods/ raters is different depending on the average score of the measures.